alephium/old-wiki/src/Frequently-Asked-Questions.md

 ## Exchanges

-### Why deposits take long on exchange?
+### How long does it takes for deposits to show up on exchanges?
-For better security, PoW chains usually take longer to deposit.
-It's around 1 hour for Bitcoin.
-Alephium needs 2-3 hours as it's much younder than Bitcoin.
+Currently, 120 confirmations are needed for deposits, which is around 2hours (120 blocks * block time 64s).
+PoW chains usually require a higher number of confirmation to ensure sufficient security.
+For reference, it is still around 1 hour for Bitcoin.

 ### When Binance?
 When binance lists ALPH.